-White Arkitekter is Scandinavia’s leading architectural practice and the third largest in Europe, with projects in fifty countries across Europe, America and Africa.
+White Arkitekter is Scandinavia’s leading architectural practice and the third largest in Europe, with projects across Europe, America and Africa.
 As an employee-owned company, we live by our values of sustainability and innovation; they permeate our entire organisation and every assignment we pursue.
 Exploring the field of architecture with dedicated applied research, and challenging ourselves to improve the ways in which we practice, are two key factors that help us to create engaging, lasting architecture.

 White Arkitekter is an interdisciplinary practice for architecture, urban design, landscape architecture and interior design.
 Embedded in our work is a commitment to sustainability in all its forms, underpinned by practice-based research.
 As a collective of 900 employees organised in networks across 15 offices in Sweden, Denmark, Norway and the United Kingdom, we work with clients, communities and consultants to create inclusive, resilient architecture that inspires sustainable ways of life.